failmap/failmap/tests/system/README.md

 # Full system tests
-This testsuite allows testing against a full installation of Failmap.
+This testsuite allows testing against a full installation of Web Security Map.